 Path to function: Resources > Catalogue > Custom

-From the custom tab of the resource catalogue click the add button and select custom from the dialog.
+As the domain administrator, go to the custom tab of the resource catalogue and click the create button.
+Choose the SAML option.

-These are identified in the catalogue with a 'Custom' tag:
+Custom SAML resources are identified in the catalogue with a 'SAML' tag:

 From the catalogue, click on the resource title to bring up its details page and click on the trash button next to the save button.